 Meanwhile, our education department is now booking Virtual Classroom Programs for the 2020–2021 school year.
 Please note that we are not currently offering on-site school group tours or custom tours.
 Check back later for updates about 2021.

 All programs are currently held outdoors, weather permitting, and are subject to change.
 We kindly ask that all guests be mindful of physical distancing guidelines.

 Daily tours provide insight into 17th-century Jamestown and the research conducted by the Jamestown Rediscovery project.
 Offerings include an introduction to Jamestown, an overview of the archaeology of James Fort, a trip back in time with a living history interpreter, and in-depth discussions of particular aspects of Jamestown’s history.
-See the Visit Guide for a schedule of upcoming programs.
+Check the Visit Guide to see what tours are available this week.
 All tours begin at the Tercentennial Monument.

 Our archaeology team is hard at work uncovering new information about early Jamestown.
 Check out excavations in progress outside the fort between the Memorial Church and the East Bulwark.
 Visitors are welcome to observe and to ask questions of the field crew, but we ask that you please respect the safety ropes.

 Please Note: Our behind-the-scenes tours are not being offered in 2020.
 We will post an update later in the year about future programs.

 In his James Fort: Lost & Found tour, Dr. Bill Kelso reflects on over 25 years of discoveries that have re-shaped our understanding of life at Jamestown.
 Get an intimate, behind-the-scenes look at the James Fort artifact collection on the Curators’ Artifact Tour, or learn more about how the team solves colonial cold cases on Forensic Fridays, which include a lecture and a visit to the Archaearium museum.

 These in-depth programs require a separate ticket in addition to admission to the park.